Gives polished length and separation that lasts; apply on dry, set lids to reduce transfer.

 Kosas The Big Clean Mascara

-- Quick payoff for fuller-looking lashes
+- Fast payoff for fuller-looking lashes

-- Builds well without getting spiky
+- Builds well without looking too spiky

 - Can smudge on oily lids